Roles & Responsibilities

 - financial analysis and subsequent recommendations to the leadership;

 If you would like more information, please contact: email@example.com.

-The PMI Buffalo Marketing & Communication team will provide support to the chapter and its components in the areas of communication across all channels, including advertising, sponsorship, marketing and brand image.
-All efforts will be in accordance with PMI GOC and chapter guidelines and will support the overall mission of the chapter and its goals and strategies.
+The PMI Buffalo Marketing & Communication team will provide support to the chapter in the areas of marketing, communication, brand management, merchandise management, and sponsorship.
+All efforts will be in accordance with PMI and the PMI Buffalo Chapter guidelines and will support the overall mission of the chapter and its goals and strategies.

-- Responsible for marketing and publicizing the PMI Buffalo organization to the community and globally, and for brand management
+- Responsible for marketing and publicizing the PMI Buffalo organization to the community and globally, brand management, merchandise management, and sponsorship.

 - If you would like more information on Marketing, click here or email Director_Marketing@pmibuffalo.org